Coastline of the United Kingdom: Shape

 The United Kingdom's coastline is more broken than coastlines of many other countries.
 It has a fractal or Hausdorff dimension or 'wiggliness' of 1.25, which is comparatively high; the Australian coastline for example has a fractal dimension of 1.13, and that of South Africa is 1.02.

 As a result of this shape and the number of islands, the coastline of the UK is longer than that of similar sized countries.
 This means the UK has a relatively high coast/area ratio.

-Nowhere in the UK is more than 113 km from the coast.
+No inhabited place in the UK is more than 113 km from the coast.
 It is estimated that around 3 million people (out of 60 million) live on the coast of the UK.
 The place furthest from the coast is Coton in the Elms in Derbyshire, which is equidistant from Fosdyke Wash in Lincolnshire; White Sands between Neston in Cheshire and Flint, Flintshire in Wales; and Westbury-on-Severn Gloucestershire.